The Perfect Summer's Day in Leith

 The neighbourhood of Leith is an eclectic blend of old and new and has long been a favourite destination for locals and tourists visiting Edinburgh.
 Whether you’re a foodie looking to dine in a Michelin starred restaurant or prefer a gentle stroll along The Shore followed by a quiet drink, you’re sure to find something in this unique city quarter by the sea.
-Here's our roundup of top things to do in Leith this summer.
+Here's our roundup of the top things to do in Leith this summer.

 The Royal Yacht Britannia

-If you’re looking for something slightly less grand but just as tasty, there are lots of great seafood restaurants on the shore, as well as some cracking pubs serving wonderful food, such as Teuchters Landing, Nobles Bar or The Ship on the Shore.
+If you’re looking for something slightly less grand but just as tasty, there are lots of great seafood restaurants on the shore, as well as some cracking pubs serving wonderful food, such as Teuchters Landing, Nobles Bar and The Ship on the Shore.

 While we’re on the subject of food, Mimi’s Bakehouse is a Leith staple.
 Delicious baking - both sweet and savoury – are made fresh on the premises every day.
 Sit in and enjoy an afternoon tea or buy some goodies to take away and eat outside in the summer sunshine.

-Water of Leith
+Water of Leith Walkway